The Sunday Evening Service

-Beginning this September we will once again have an evening service here at Fifth Street Presbyterian Church.
-There are a lot of reasons for doing this and I have jotted down a few that come to mind, you will find them below.
-Along with these reasons I have included a couple of testimonies from pastor friends that have also been involved in starting or reviving an evening service in their churches.
+There are a number of good reasons for doing an evening service as well as a morning service, a few of which are included below.
 I realize that this is not the trend but I am very much convinced that this is one of the areas that the current trend is more about accommodation and compromise than anything else.
 Everywhere we look in history where God has moved in great ways from the revival under Nehemiah, to Pentecost, to the Reformation, and to the First great awakening in our own country there is a constant—the ordinary means of grace are there in abundance.
 Our hope for our church and even for our country must include a zeal for worship, a passion for preaching, and a delight in prayer… all in the context of the fellowship that is found in Christ.

 A few of the reasons: